ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_045/Transcripts/Prose/gs045-1_ActInf GuestStream 045.1 ~ Ramstead & Albarracin The inner screen model of consciousness_transcript.md

 So we've done a lot of work in simulating large scale systems, right?
 So we've simulated niche, we've simulated interaction between one, two, or more actors, what it means for belief sharing, propagation, the formation of mark of blankets, et cetera.
 And so I think the true question would be how transient are the mark of blankets at the level of superstructures and how does it enable those structures to be able to encode information at the level of the interaction between different scales?
-"So I do think that given our model you can assume that a system is conscious by virtue of having nested parts which can read and write where a superordinate entity level of the structure is ""write only"" and the lower level is also ""write only."""
+So I do think that given our model you can assume that a system is conscious by virtue of having nested parts which can read and write where a superordinate entity level of the structure is ""write only"" and the lower level is also ""write only.
 And through this sort of boundary of the entity and the interactions between the parts of the entity you have what resembles a conscious process at which you have some degree of perception.
 The really interesting question there becomes what becomes the irreducible parts?
 So if you could be understood a little bit like a cell if you as a human, your irreducibility is that your cell as a part of a larger system,